-- 1. Before running the script, activate all new or foreign drives in both PMs, as described in Activating a New Logical Disk. - Log on to the host operating system of each PM in the everRun system as the root user.
-(For details, see Accessing the Host Operating System.) - 3.
-Run the compatibility script in the host operating system of each PM:
+- Before running the script, activate all new or foreign drives in both PMs, as described in Activating a New Logical Disk. - Log on to the host operating system of each PM in the everRun system as the root user.(For details, see Accessing the Host Operating System.) - 3.
+Run the compatibility script in the host operating system of each PM: - # /opt/ft/sbin/find available 512e drives - 4.
+Examine and compare the output.

-/opt/ft/sbin/find_available_512e_drives

-4. Examine and compare the output.